 - 4/7/20: CalWORKs and CalFresh renewals and SAR 7 status reports do not need to be submitted for March, April or May.
 This does not apply to Transitional CalFresh or Transitional Nutrition benefits.
 To access your benefits, visit: c4youself.com or call 877-410-8829 (San Bernardino County) 877-410-8827 (Riverside County).

-- 4/7/20: The San Bernardino County’s Acting Health Officer ordered everyone in San Bernardino County to wear a face covering when leaving home.
+- 4/7/20: The San Bernardino County’s Acting Health Officer ordered everyone in San Bernardino County to wear face coverings when leaving home and interacting with other people.
 Face coverings may include homemade cloth ear loop covers, bandannas and handkerchiefs, and neck gaiters.
 Also, orders all religious services to be done electronically, including upcoming Easter celebrations.Click here for more information.

-- 4/4/20: The Riverside County Public Health Officer orders the public to stay home and cover their face when leaving, including essential workers.
+- 4/4/20: The Riverside County Public Health Officer orders the public to stay home and cover their face when leaving and interacting with other people, including essential workers.
 Face coverings can be bandanas, scarves, neck gaiters or other clothing that does not have visible holes.
 Click here to learn more.

 - 4/4/20: The Small Business Association (SBA) is offering forgivable loans that help businesses keep their workforce employed during the Coronavirus (COVID-19) crisis.
 The Paycheck Protection Program is a loan designed to provide a direct incentive for small businesses to keep their workers on the payroll.
 The loan application period opens on Friday, April 3, 2020.
 For more information visit the SBA website.